Q: What is Tableau Public?

 Q: How does Tableau Public work?

 Tableau Public combines a free version of our data visualization app (Tableau Desktop) with a free version of our cloud-based server service (Tableau Online).
 Use Tableau Desktop Public Edition to explore your data and save it to your profile on Tableau Public.
 You can then share and/or embed your visualizations (we call them vizzes) from there.
-Everything saved to Tableau Public is accessible by anyone on the internet, so be sure to post only with publicly available (and appropriate) data.
+As soon as you save your workbook to Tableau Public, the viz is accessible by anyone on the internet, so be sure to post only with publicly available (and appropriate) data.

 Q: I have my own blog or website.
 Can I use Tableau Public to share data there?